microsoft/TypeScript-Handbook/pages/Module Resolution.md

 A project source layout sometimes does not match that of the output.
 Usually a set of build steps result in generating the final output.
-These include compiling `.ts` files into `.js`, and copying dependencies from different source locations to a single location.
+These include compiling `.ts` files into `.js`, and copying dependencies from different source locations to a single output location.
-The result is that module names at runtime, may have different names in the final output than that the source files containing their definitions.
+The net result is modules at runtime, may have different names than the source files containing their definitions.
 Or that module paths in the final outputs do not match their corresponding source file paths at compile time.

-The TypeScript compiler has a set of national flags to *inform* the compiler of these transformations, that are expected to happen to the sources to generate the final output.
+The TypeScript compiler has a set of additional flags to *inform* the compiler of transformations that are expected to happen to the sources to generate the final output.

 It is important to note that the compiler will *not* perform any of these transformations;
 it just uses these pieces of Infomation to guide the process of resolving a module import to its definition file.

 ### Base URL

-Using a `baseUrl` is a common practice in applications using AMD.
-A common practice for applications using AMD loaders, is to "deployed" all modules to a single folder at run-time.
+Using a `baseUrl` is a common practice in applications using AMD module loaders where modules are "deployed" to a single folder at run-time.
 The sources of these modules can live in different directories, but a build script will put them all together.

 Setting `baseUrl` informs the compiler where to find modules.